-Short of getting to know the particular circumstances of individual farms, and purchasing direct from producers, at farm shops and farmers markets, assurance schemes and labels are often the only way of identifying ‘better’ meat and dairy products.
+Short of getting to know the particular circumstances of a farm, assurance schemes and labels, such as organic, are the best way of identifying ‘better’ meat and dairy products.

 All animal products have high impacts, and consuming meat and dairy more sustainably means, primarily, eating less of it.
 Yet, livestock farming has a role to play in delivering sustainable food and agriculture.
 An approach favouring much smaller amounts of meat and dairy produced ‘better’ has the potential to help restore balance to our diets and farming landscapes.
 We need a shift from intensive, very impactful forms of livestock production that rely on high amounts of inputs to farming fewer animals in tune with nature.

 ‘Better’ meat and dairy comes from animals reared within healthy ecosystems, favouring more natural diets from sustainable sources, in well managed farms that deliver high standards of animal welfare.
 Farming in this way helps to maintain good soil health and fertility for crop production, manage landscapes and support biodiversity whilst delivering a smaller volume of high quality meat and dairy products.
 Our Principles for eating meat and dairy more sustainably: the ‘less and better’ approach explore the rationale and benefits for people, for animals and for the planet.

 For most of us, the simplest way of identifying ‘better’ meat and dairy is choosing products with a reliable certification that offers key benefits beyond the legal minimum.
 Options include organic, free range, pasture-fed, RSPCA Assured and, in specific cases, quality based and traditional production labels.

 Currently, there is no label that delivers neatly across all our better meat and dairy principles, although organic comes closest.
 Schemes vary considerably in their scope, status and standards - so it is best to get to know the labels available to you and what they stand for.